 There are two main types of life insurance: term life insurance and permanent life insurance.
 Term life insurance provides coverage for a specific period, usually 10, 20, or 30 years (35 and 40 years with a few companies).
 If the individual dies during the policy term, the insurance company pays a death benefit to the beneficiaries.
 If the individual outlives the policy, the coverage ends, and the individual receives no money.
 Note: Most term insurance policies can be renewed at the end of the initial term, but it isn’t a cost-effective way to purchase life insurance.

 Easy Article Navigation

-On the other hand, permanent life insurance (whole life or universal life) provides coverage for the individual’s entire life.
+On the other hand, permanent life insurance (whole or universal life) covers the individual’s entire life.
 Many permanent insurance policies include a cash value component, which grows over time and can be used by the individual during their lifetime.
 Upon the individual’s death, the insurance company pays a death benefit to the beneficiaries.

-Life insurance can be an important part of a financial plan, particularly for those with dependents or outstanding debts.
+Life insurance can be essential to a financial plan, particularly for those with dependents or outstanding debts.
 It provides peace of mind, knowing that loved ones will be cared for in the event of an unexpected death.
-However, it is important to carefully consider one’s needs and budget when selecting a policy, as the cost of premiums can vary widely depending on factors such as age, health, and the type of policy selected.
+However, it is essential to carefully consider one’s needs and budget when selecting a policy, as the cost of premiums can vary widely depending on factors such as age, health, and the type of policy chosen.

 When determining how much life insurance to purchase, it is important to consider the individual’s financial obligations and the needs of their beneficiaries.
 A general rule of thumb is to have coverage that equals 10 to 20 times your annual income, depending on your age.

-Reviewing and updating life insurance policies regularly is important to ensure they still meet your needs.
+Regularly reviewing and updating life insurance policies is vital to ensure they still meet your needs.
 Changes in financial obligations, such as the birth of a child or the purchase of a home, may require additional coverage.